xcart/xcart-docs/_pages/kb_en/modules/usps/configuration_and_setup.md

 If you experience a problem that USPS worked fine in test mode, but does not work properly in live mode (usually you receive the **API Authorization failure.
 RateV4 is not a valid API name for this protocol** error message), you should [contact USPS support staff](https://www.usps.com/help/contact-us.htm) and ask them to transfer your account to production server.
 {% endnote %}

-The following settings will differ depending on the U.S.P.S. shipping method you've chosen:

 ## Common options

 These are the options that will be applied to both domestic and international shipments.